ziliscite/dictionary-cli/README.md

    dict-cli
    ```

-2. From the main menu, select either "Search" (dictionary lookup) or "Translate" (text translation) using arrow keys and press Enter
+2. From the main menu, select either "Search" (dictionary lookup), "Translate" (text translation), or "Explainer" (Japanese sentence analysis) using arrow keys and press Enter

 ### Dictionary Mode
 1. Type a Japanese word or English word to search for